polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-a-runtime-module.md

 default = ['std']
 std = [
     'test_module/std',
-    #--snip--
+    # --snip--
 ]
 ```

 > You **must** set `default_features = false` so that your runtime will
 successfully compile to wasm.

-Next we'll update `runtime/src/lib.rs` to actually use our new runtime module.
+Next we will update `my-node/runtime/src/lib.rs` to actually use our new runtime
-We will update the trait implementation with our `test_module` and add it in
+module, by adding a trait implementation with our `test_module` and add it in
 our runtime construction macro.

 **`my-node/runtime/src/lib.rs`**